Supplements You Need to AVOID before getting Cosmetic Injections and Anti-Wrinkle Injections

 - Use Bepanthen as advised by your Clinician

-- Use cool compresses to reduce any swelling or bruising
+- Use cool compresses to reduce any swelling or bruising.
+Do not put ice directly on your skin.
+Always wrap it up in a towel.

 - Keep your skin clean

-- Using quality mineral makeup is OKAY starting the day AFTER your treatment unless you experience any unusual reactions
+- We suggest not use makeup.
+However, if you must apply makeup, using quality mineral makeup is OKAY starting the day AFTER your treatment unless you experience any unusual reactions from it.

 Best Practice – What to do AFTER your Dermal Filler Injection Treatment

-- Avoid alcohol for at least 24 hours – as alcohol increases your risk of bruising
+- Avoid alcohol for at least 24 hours or one week as recommended by your doctor.
+Alcohol increases your risk of bruising and that is not why you got dermal injections in the first place.

 - Do NOT engage in any strenuous exercises for 72 hours (3 days) as it can dehydrate your skin and might reduce the longevity of filler

-- No flying for 2 weeks as the pressure change on long flights can affect the overall results of the filler and cause a puffy appearance
+- Experts suggest no flying for 2 weeksas the pressure change on long flights can affect the overall results of the filler and cause a puffy appearance.
+Having a puffy face is a very unsettling look and nobody wants that.

 - Avoid extremes in temperatures – hot or cold – for at least 48 hours

-Once swelling has settled, any lumps or bumps under the skin can be gently massaged.
+Avoid massaging any lumps in the treated area for 24 hours.
+Once the swelling has settled, any lumps or bumps under the skin can be gently massaged.

-Typically, your follow up appointment will be set for 2-3 weeks after your first injections treatment
+Typically, your follow-up appointment will be set for 2-3 weeks after your first injection treatment.

 Any concerns at all after your Cosmetic Injections, please be sure to call your Clinician.